UniStor/GlusterFS/ansible/roles/format Block devices/readme.md

+You may have to run on a clean disk? use `wipefs -af /dev/sdXY` before running

 # Problem: Works for a Single empty storage device per node!
 Fix it to work with Any number of devices.